t288matt/vatpac-stats/docs/FLIGHT_SESSIONIZATION_PLAN.md

 - Unify flight processing behind one canonical session selector.
 - A session is computed by merging segments for the same (callsign, cid, departure) using an inactivity gap.
 - All downstream steps (summary upsert, archive, delete, ATC detection) consume this single selector.
+- Flight processing happens ONLY on a scheduled basis, with no manual API trigger.

 ### Configuration (Decided)
 - Inactivity gap (merge threshold): 2 hours (120 minutes)